 Nature is an endless source of design inspiration.
-Bring a burst of radiance to your interior with greenery on your shelf, such as a potted plant or a vase of fresh blooms.
+Add a burst of radiance to your interior by adding greenery to your shelf, such as a potted plant or a vase of fresh blooms.
 You can also achieve the look by incorporating at least one organic element on your open shelf.
 Think wood, stone or natural textiles for an earthy, calming tone.

 #6: Get creative with art & accents

-An open shelf is a great way to introduce a fresh burst of colour, texture and interest in a room.
-Give your open shelf even greater aesthetic value with a mix of interesting materials and artwork.
+An open shelf is a great way to introduce a fresh burst of colour or an interesting texture into a room.
+Give your open shelf even greater aesthetic value by using interesting materials and artwork.
 Lean art on the back of your shelf or layer it for added depth.
-You can also stack an arrangement of books or magazines - both vertically and horizontally - for visual interest.
+You can also stack an arrangement of books or magazines – both vertically and horizontally – for visual interest.
 Keep it fresh and inviting and incorporate a variety of textures to brighten up your open shelf.

 #7: Invest in a quality shelf

-Start with a great base and invest in a quality shelving unit that will enhance a sleek design scheme.
-The latest range from Studio Delta offers a high-end, mid-century modern look to fit into any contemporary setting.
+Start with a great base and invest in a quality shelving unit that will enhance your sleek design.
+The latest range from Studio Delta offers a high-end, simple look to fit into any contemporary setting.

-Allow your shelf to evolve along with your own personal style and you may be amazed by the results.
+Allow your shelf to evolve along with your personal style and delight in the results.